awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 1. Specify the VPC in which to create the endpoint, and the service to which you're connecting\.
 A service is identified by an AWS managed *prefix list*—the name and ID of a service for a Region\.
 An AWS prefix list ID uses the form `pl-xxxxxxx` and an AWS prefix list name uses the form "com\.amazonaws\.*region*\.*service*"\.
 Use the AWS prefix list name \(service name\) to create an endpoint\.

-1. Attach an *endpoint policy* to your endpoint that allows access to some or all of the service to which you're connecting\.
+1. Attach an *endpoint policy* to your endpoint that allows access to some or all of the services to which you're connecting\.
 For more information, see [Using VPC endpoint policies](vpc-endpoints-access.md#vpc-endpoint-policies)\.

 1. Specify one or more route tables in which to create routes to the service\.
 Route tables control the routing of traffic between your VPC and the other service\.
 Each subnet that's associated with one of these route tables has access to the endpoint, and traffic from instances in these subnets to the service is then routed through the endpoint\.